ubihazard/probook-4x30s/README.md

 macserial -m 'MacBookPro8,1' -n 1
 ```

-The system serial number you got must be reported as “invalid” or “not found” on Apple [support coverage](https://checkcoverage.apple.com/) page.
-If it doesn‘t, it means it belongs to an actual Mac, and you must generate another serial number and check it again.
+The system serial number you got must be reported as “invalid” or “not found” on Apple [support coverage](https://checkcoverage.apple.com/ "Serial number check") page.
+If it‘s valid, it means it belongs to an actual Mac, and you must generate another serial number and check it again.

 Next, find out your ethernet adapter MAC address and strip it of `:` characters, – this would be your `ROM`: